Best AI Tools for Pine Script: Why Specialized Tools Beat ChatGPT

 2. PineGen AI — Best for Built-In Backtesting

 PineGen AI has become popular for one powerful reason: its built-in backtesting engine.
-This means you can generate a strategy and immediately see how it would have performed historically, all within the same tool—no need to jump over to TradingView first.
+You can generate a strategy and immediately see how it would have performed historically, all within the same tool — no need to jump over to TradingView first.

 It has a large user base and reports a very high success rate for generating usable code.
 Other helpful features include a live preview chart, a chat that remembers your past requests, and an AI helper for debugging.
 In practice, you can get a multi-condition strategy generated and initially tested in under a minute.